Myrtle Beach, South Carolina: Rail

 The Carolina Southern Railroad stands as a permanent landmark in Southern History.
 Carolina Southern Railroad is a member of the Carolina Rails system with connections that run from Whiteville, North Carolina, to Mullins, South Carolina, and also from Chadbourn, North Carolina, to Conway.
 Carolina Southern railroad is also responsible for operation of the Waccamaw Coast Line Railroad, which is a railway that runs from Conway to Myrtle Beach.

 On August 30, 2011, Carolina Southern Railroad voluntary shut down because several bridges along the rail were overdue for maintenance.
 The shutdown caused Carolina Southern Railroad to lay off nearly all of its employees.
-On May 24, 2012, the Federal Railroad Administration (FRA) commenced a bridge inspection on the CSR and the Waccamaw Coastline Railroad (the Horry County portion of rail).
+On May 24, 2012, the Federal Railroad Administration commenced a bridge inspection on the CSR and the Waccamaw Coastline Railroad (the Horry County portion of rail).
 Fifty-two of 187 bridges were inspected and seven had critical defects.
 On May 26, 2011, the CSR voluntarily ceased operation, so that they could bring in a certified bridge engineer to inspect the seven critical bridges and prepare a plan for their repairs.
 Based on the engineer's recommendations, CSR made the necessary repairs on the bridges and CSR resumed operations August 8, 2011.
 The FRA returned to inspect the bridges and made a recommendation that CSR cease operations until all bridge repairs were completed.
 There are efforts to bring the railroad back online.

 In 2015, railroad operator RJ Corman acquired the former CSR line and re-opened it freight service in early April 2016.

 Until 1955 the Atlantic Coast Line Railroad ran passenger rail service from the Myrtle Beach Station to Chadbourn, where a connection could be made to interstate ACL train service.